idrisr/Regression/README.md

-Idris Raja' Test
+Notes from the Leo Kahane's Introduction to Regression, 1st Edition.
 =============

-Notes from the Leo Kahane's Introduction to Regression, 1st Edition.

 The code in the book presents example for Excel and SPSS.

 This page shows the code in R.

 [Author's Website](http://www.cbe.csueastbay.edu/~lkahane/)
 [On Amazon](http://www.amazon.com/Regression-Basics-Leo-H-Kahane/dp/1412951267/ref=sr_1_1?ie=UTF8&qid=1333558362&sr=8-1)

-Markups
+Chapters
 -------

 The following markups are supported.
 The dependencies listed are required if you wish to run the library.

+* Ch.
+1 - Introduction to Regressions
+* Ch.
+2 - Basic Examples and Assumptions
+* Ch.
+3 - Model Performance and Evaluation
+* Ch.
+4 - Multiple Regression Analysis
+* Ch.
+5 - Nonlinear, Dummy, Interaction and Time Variables

 * [.markdown](http://daringfireball.net/projects/markdown/) -- `gem install redcarpet` (https://github.com/tanoku/redcarpet)
 * [.textile](http://www.textism.com/tools/textile/) -- `gem install RedCloth`